giaf/hpmpc/README.md

-HPMPC is no longer under active development.
+HPMPC is maintained but no longer under active development.

 The interested user is invited to use HPIPM instead, a new and modular implementation of the same algorithms (Riccati-based IPM for LQOCP and (partial-)condensing)